 Ford Transit Custom hybrid range, MPG & CO2 emissions

 With a full charge, the Ford Transit PHEV has an electric range of up to 26 miles in normal driving, or around 30 miles in slower, stop-start urban traffic.
 This means if you plug the van in regularly, your running costs will fall significantly as you’ll be less reliant on petrol.

-Officially, the Transit PHEV returns 91.7mpg fuel economy and CO2 emissions of 60g/km.
-Both figures are reliant on regular charging, without which you won’t stand a chance of realising them in the real world.
+Officially, the Transit PHEV returns 91.7mpg fuel economy and CO2 emissions of 70g/km.
+Both figures are reliant on regular charging, of course, without which you won’t stand a chance of realising them in the real world.

-If you’re not in a position to regularly plug the van in – either because it’s being used frequently or you don’t have access to a charger – there is a failsafe: the Transit comes with an ‘EV Charge’ driving mode that uses the engine to top up the battery while you’re driving.
-This is less efficient, but it does at least mean you’ll benefit from zero-emissions running if you really need it.
+If you’re not in a position to regularly plug the van in – either because it’s being used frequently or you don’t have access to a charger – there's a failsafe: the Transit comes with an ‘EV Charge’ driving mode that uses the engine to top up the battery while you’re driving.
+This is less efficient, but it does at least mean you’ll benefit from zero-emissions running in built-up areas or specific low-emissions zones.

 The Transit Custom PHEV has a Type 2 socket, which is located under the front-left headlight.
-Connect this to a domestic, three-pin socket and a full charge of the battery will take around four hours and 20 minutes – returning around 26 miles of electric range.
+Connect this to a domestic three-pin plug and a full charge of the battery will take around four hours and 20 minutes – returning around 26 miles of electric range.

 Those with a wallbox – installed either at home or at work – benefit from faster charging times, fully replenishing the battery in a little under three hours.
-As is the case with nearly all plug-in hybrids, there's no rapid charging the Transit PHEV, as this isn't deemed necessary for relatively small batteries.
+As is the case with nearly all plug-in hybrids, there's no rapid-charging facility for the Transit PHEV, as this isn't deemed necessary for relatively small batteries.